 Pets provide seniors living at home an extra barrier of security.
 Thieves are far less likely to rob homes where dogs live.
 Both cats and dogs help to alert seniors to strange noises around the house, especially seniors who struggle with hearing loss.

 As stated above, one of the hardest parts about growing older is the feeling of loneliness.
 Pets encourage seniors to live in the present, and more often than not, become a very best friend.

-If you or your loved one are considering adopting a pet, make sure you put a lot of thought into your new companion’s needs and personality, as well as your own habits and lifestyle, before settling on an animal breed.
-If a pet is too expensive, physically demanding, or high maintenance, the benefits listed above will not only be improbable, but they may encourage the opposite effect instead.
-It is also important to keep in mind that some pets outlive their owners.
-For this reason, you should remember to include pets in your estate planning, particularly by naming a caretaker for your pet, and in some cases, setting up a pet trust to cover the animal’s care should you or your loved one become unable to provide care yourself.
+If you or your loved one are considering adopting a pet, think about your new companion’s needs and personality, along with your own habits and lifestyle, before choosing a breed.
+If a pet is too expensive, physically demanding, or high maintenance, owning a pet may actually induce stress.
+It is also important to remember that some pets outlive their owners.
+For this reason, you should include pets in your estate planning and name a caretaker for your pet.
+In some cases, it is also a good idea to set up a pet trust to cover the animal’s care.